jlpscampos/Perception-of-Excessive-Sleepiness-and-Severe-Fatigue-in-Civil-Aviation-Pilots/README.md

   <img src="/figures/sleepiness_model_performance.png" width="800" />
 </p>

 Above is shown the performance analysis for the model used to assess the perception of severe sleepiness.
-Once the objective is only to study the effects of covariates in the perception of excessive sleepiness and fatigue, the Area Under the Curve (AUC) is sufficient for this purpose.
-As we can see the AUC value is 0.85, following Hosmer & Lemeshow (2013), this can be considered a good discrimator and a satisfactory model.
+Once the objective is only to study the effects of covariates in the perception of excessive sleepiness and fatigue, the Area Under the Curve (AUC) is enough for this purpose.
+As we can see the AUC value is 0.85, following Hosmer & Lemeshow (2013), this can be taken as a good discrimator and a satisfactory model.

 ### Perception of Severe Fatigue